slmhastings/Penny-Blog/src/pages/blog/2021-04-06-what-are-the-money-things-no-one-tells-you-2.md

 And bank those savings.
 So, when you’re ready to drop 20% of your hard-earned cash on your new home, you can live the life you wanted in it, too.

-Curious if you can afford your next place?
-[Use our money essentials calculator ](https://www.penny-finance.com/products)
+Curious if you can afford your next place? [](https://www.penny-finance.com/products)Take [our money maker quiz](https://www.penny-finance.com/quiz) to get the scoop.

 # MYTH: SAVE SAVE SAVE